Table of Contents

 Coins stacked over remain undisturbed on pulling the paper strip quickly due to inertia.

-Ans: Because the friction force due air acting on the upper part of the body the person who travelling on the roof of running bus try to turn over which is dangerous for the passenger while travelling on the lower portion remains at rest w.r.t the roof of the bus due to inertia.
+Because of the friction force due to air acting on the upper part of the body the person travelingling on the roof of running bus try to turn over which is dangerous for the passenger while traveling on the lower portion remains at rest w.r.t the roof of the bus due to inertia.

-Ans: An inward net force is required to make a turn in a circle.
-This inward net force requirement is known as a centripetal force requirement.
-In the absence of any net force, an object in motion(such as passenger) continuous in motion in a straight line at a constant speed.
+An inward net force is required to make a turn in a circle.
+This inward net forc+e requirement is known as a centripetal force requirement.
+In the absence of any net force, an object in motion(such as a passenger) continues in motion in a straight line at a constant speed.
 Due to the absence of necessary centripetal force, a passenger moves outward when a bus takes a turn.

 Pi=mvi